-1.3.2 Personal Hygiene

-- 1. Appropriate eye protection shall be worn at all times. - 2.
+- 1.3.2 Personal Hygiene - 1.
+Appropriate eye protection shall be worn when working with chemicals in a laboratory and when washing glassware. - 2.
 Any chemical contact with the skin should be minimized.
 Wash promptly whenever a chemical comes into contact with the skin. - 3.
-Wash all areas of exposed skin prior to leaving the laboratory.

-- 4. No eating or drinking shall be done in the laboratory. - 5.
+Wash all areas of exposed skin prior to leaving the laboratory. - 4.
+No eating or drinking shall be done in the laboratory when lab is in session. - 5.
 Cosmetics shall not be applied in the laboratory. - 6.
-Long hair must be tied back.

-1.3.3 Protective Clothing and Equipment

-- 1. Appropriate eye protection shall be worn at all times.
+Long hair must be tied back. - 1.3.3 Protective Clothing and Equipment - 1.
+Appropriate eye protection shall be worn when working with chemicals in a laboratory and when washing glassware.
 The safety glasses or goggles must comply with the American National Standard Practice for Occupational and Educational Eye and Face Protection., ANSI Z87.1.
 They must have protection from direct entry of chemicals from the sides, top and bottom. - 2.
-Lab coats or aprons shall be worn.
+Lab coats or aprons shall be worn when working with chemicals.
 Lab coats must be laundered regularly.
 Lab coats and aprons are also the personal responsibility of and are purchased by each individual worker and student. - 3.
 A face shield meeting ANSI Z87.1 shall be used when handling large amounts of corrosive chemicals. - 4.
 Shoes must be worn.
 Sandals or footwear with open tops are prohibited. - 5.
 Long pants or skirts should cover the legs. - 6.
 Thermal-resistant, non-asbestos gloves shall be worn when handling heated equipment or exothermic reactions. - 7.
 Appropriate gloves (see Appendix J) to prevent chemicals coming into contact with the skin must be worn when necessary.
 Gloves shall be washed before removal.